GreatEmerald/master-logging/data/output/readme.txt

-This directory should contain output data, the actual data of interest to end-users.
-It should be generated automatically by the scripts.
+This directory contains output data, namely the space-time cubes at the points of interest.
+It is generated automatically by the scripts, but the outputs are provided for convenience.
+Remove them if you wish to regenerate them.

+The CSV file is output from the Guyana 2017 t.test functions.